CitiesSkylinesMods/DocumentationWiki/Writerside/topics/City-and-District-Policies.md

 ## Vehicle Restrictions

-> These are separate to TM:PE's [](Vehicle-Restrictions.md), and in effect act as an additional layer
+> These are separate to TM:PE's [Vehicle Restrictions](Vehicle-Restrictions.md), and in effect act as an additional
-> of restrictions.
+> layer of restrictions.

 * **Bike ban on sidewalks** (After Dark DLC)
     * Cyclists cannot use sidewalks (pavements) and must instead use bike paths or dedicated cycle lanes